 You can find a list of all fees for the Balance Account on the PayPal Balance Long Form Disclosure.

 You have the right to receive an account statement showing your Balance Account activity.
-You may view your Balance Account statement by logging into your personal PayPal account.
-Balance Account holders will receive two statements: one showing all transactions in their personal PayPal account and an additional statement showing only transactions involving their Balance Account.
+You may view your Balance Account statement by logging into your personal account.
+Balance Account holders will receive two statements: one showing all transactions in their personal account and an additional statement showing only transactions involving their Balance Account.

 We may, at our discretion, impose limits on the amount of money you can send, including money you send for purchases.
-You can view any sending limit by logging into your personal PayPal account.
+You can view any sending limit by logging into your personal account.

-When you send money to a friend or family member who has a PayPal account one of two things may happen: they may accept or decline the money.
+When you send money to a friend or family member who has an eligible PayPal account one of two things may happen: they may accept or decline the money.
 If you use your linked Balance Account as the funding source and they decline to accept the money, the money (including any fees you were charged) will be refunded to your Balance Account.

 The fees applicable to sending money can be found on the PayPal Balance Long Form Disclosure (see Exhibit 1 to these terms and conditions) and will be disclosed to you in advance each time you initiate a transaction to send money to a friend or family member.
 If you convert money in your Balance Account balance from one currency to another before sending money, PayPal’s transaction exchange rate (including our currency conversion spread) will be used.

-You can buy something from a seller who accepts PayPal, in any currency that the seller accepts and that PayPal supports, using the balance in your Balance Account linked to your personal PayPal account.
+You can buy something from a seller who accepts PayPal, in any currency that the seller accepts and that PayPal supports, using the balance in your Balance Account linked to your personal account.
 This includes, for example: